Breakfast & Brunch | Snacks, Sides & Appetizers

 dinner made easy

-Why You’ll Love This Honey Granola
+Why You’ll Love This Everyday Granola

 Ingredient Notes

 • Use rolled oats.
 Old-fashioned oats give you that classic, hearty texture.
+Quick-cooking oats are too small to make granola with.

 • Don’t skip the vanilla extract or the sea salt, they are essential for balancing out the flavors.